 - Prime Stage in Dr Adizes Corporate Life Cycle – article and video on the site of the Adizes Institute Worldwide

-- How to Become Excellent – video of impi! understanding of Operational Excellence
+- How to Become Excellent (at providing customer satisfaction) – video of impi! understanding of Operational Excellence

 - ISO 9001 – Wikipedia article